fedepont/MCTDHtutorials/symmetrization_after_relaxation/symmetrization_after_relaxation.md

+# Symmetrization of electrons after a _partial_ relaxation that includes one electron #

 There is a set of script build to run the simulation for a collission between an electron and a molecule with one electron bound.

 The molecule is described by